 Coins with clipping errors are considered by many collectors as valuable.
 For example, a coin with a cut-out error involves the place and size being cut out.
 However, the features are still readable.

 If a 1967 Quarter coin is missing 30%, the value can be $1,450.
 The value of a coin can be between $104 and 150 if a part was lost and the circulated ring was not properly minted, but some excess metal was retained.

 Furthermore, if a coin’s weight was reduced to 2.62 grams, the cut is evident, but the entire bust of George Washington and the date are still visible, and the value is $250.

 The 1967 Quarter is scarce because no one wanted them years ago.
 Therefore, this coin is the only quarter minted after 1965 with no mint mark or engraver’s mark.

-Today, the 1967 Quarter is among the most unique, and many collectors are interested in them.
+Today, the 1967 Quarter and 1967 Dime are among the most unique, and many collectors are interested in those coins.
 If you wish to collect this coin series, we hope this article helped you in your hunt.